pregnant woman on the beach during sunset

 Your health insurance will cover the prenatal and postnatal midwife appointments as well as a birth preparation course (check about fees for your partner, however).

-Unfortunately, it is very hard to find a midwife 😟 You should start contacting midwifes as soon as you know that you are pregnant, do not wait!
+Unfortunately, it can very hard to find a midwife in Germany 😟 Therefore, you should start contacting midwifes as soon as you know that you are pregnant, do not wait!

 It is especially hard to find one around Christmas and the summer holidays, so if you are still planning your pregnancy, keep this in mind.
 (As a word of encouragement, both of our kids were born in the summer, and we were able to find great midwives both times.)